Wilting against Bangladesh no good omen for Pakistan

 But that is Pakistan cricket for you where things evolve quickly – and alarmingly too.
 While not taking anything away from the exquisite show produced by lanky pacer Nahid Rana and company for Bangladesh, one reckons losing seven wickets for mere 44 runs does not just show screaming frailties in the batting ranks, it also explicitly depicts dangerous cracks in the country’s cricket system.

 Less than a fortnight ago, the country’s entire cricket fraternity was engrossed in the Pakistan Super League fireworks.
 Many rejoiced mainly because Babar Azam’s Peshawar Zalmi clinched the title.
 Five-day cricket, in absolute contrast, is no entertainment.
-It is hard brutal and extremely serious contest, testing and stretching the best in the business.
-Pakistan cricketers, who feature in the PSL and other leagues, perhaps lack timely transformation too -- from slam-bang T20 to strategic Test competitions.
+It is hard, brutal and extremely serious contest, testing and stretching the best in the business.
+Pakistan cricketers, who feature in the PSL and other leagues, perhaps lack timely transformation too — from slam-bang T20 to strategic Test competitions.

-On a feeble person will dare cite Babar’s absence as an excuse.
+Only an illogical and rigid Pakistan fan will dare cite Babar’s absence as an excuse.
 Do not forget the fact that the batter was part of the team that suffered a 2-0 Test series sweep at home to the same opponents some two years ago.
 He had no productive scores in that series.

 When experienced pros – including Shan Masood, Mohammad Rizwan, Imam-ul-Haq, Saud Shakeel and Salman Ali Agha – wilt in a Test match when they are duly expected to contribute solidly, it badly dents the team.
-On the other hand, veterans Mushfiqur Rahim, Mominul Haque and captain Najmul Hossain batted resolutely, and no wonder their team eventually succeeded after five rigorous days of a Test.
+On the other hand, veterans Mushfiqur Rahim, Mominul Haque and captain Najmul Hossain batted resolutely, and no wonder their team eventually succeeded after five rigorous days of the Test.

 Test cricket demands unshakable technique and focus backed by endurance.
 Several Pakistan batters do not tick these boxes.
 The way Rizwan misjudged a delivery, an absolute jaffa from Nahid, does not bode well for the 42-Test veteran as well as for his team.
 Similarly, Shan, Imam, Saud and Salman should have risen to the occasion.